 Calculating Tax Basis for Spinoff Investments

 The following describes, in general terms, a typical tax basis calculation for United States spinoffs.
-Please be warned: we are not tax experts.
+This was true to the best of our knowledge as of January 2015, but please be warned: we are not tax experts.
 We cannot and do not advise you.
 Tax treatment varies with circumstances.
 Laws change every year.
 Consult a tax accountant before acting on any information here.

 Typically, in the United States, shareholders in distribution-type spinoffs are taxed on gains or losses in the tax year in which they sell the shares.
 To calculate tax basis in the spinoff and parent, the shareholder must allocate his basis in the purchase of shares in the original company pro rata across the two resulting companies, based on the relative fair market values of the parent and spinoff immediately after the separation.